Decelerated spreading in degree-correlated networks

-Understanding the mechanisms of spreading phenomena is a need shared across many scientific disciplines, with examples as seemingly diverse as reaction diffusion processes, pandemics or cascading failures in electric power grids.
-Substantial new insights have recently been gained through the application of statistical physics on the study of large-scale networked systems, the results of which show how the underlying connectivity pattern affects the dynamical interactions among the examined elements \mbox{\cite{doro2003evolution,Barratt:2008,citeulike:4504463}}.
-Going beyond characterizing the network topology with the essential degree distribution \cite{citeulike:90557}, extensive research has focused on the influence of degree-degree correlations \cite{Barratt:2008}.
-The degree of a node equals to the total number of links attached to it.
-A network with a positive degree-degree correlation is usually called assortative, and implies that nodes with a similarly small or large degree tend to be connected to each other \cite{Newman03thestructure, Barratt:2008}.
-If, by contrast, the nodes tend to be connected to nodes with a considerably different degree, the network is called disassortative, referring to a negative degree-degree correlation.
-Assortativity is typically found in social networks, disassortativity in biological and technical networks \cite{PhysRevLett.89.208701}.
-The impact of correlations on the dynamics appears to be non-trivial \cite{citeulike:4131712} and has so far been discussed by analyzing specific processes only.
-In this respect, assortativity seems to be a suppressing factor for the spatio-temporal spreading of epidemic diseases \cite{PhysRevE.68.035103}, while at the same time disassortativity has been suggested to prevent the propagation of perturbations in protein networks \cite{citeulike:99928} and to enhance the robustness of declining company \mbox{networks \cite{saavedra08}.}
+Understanding the mechanisms of spreading phenomena is a need shared across many scientific disciplines, with examples as seemingly diverse as reaction diffusion processes, pandemics and cascading failures in electric power grids.
+Substantial new insights have recently been gained through the application of statistical physics to the study of large-scale networked systems, where extensive research has focused on two-point degree (or ``degree-degree'') correlations \cite{Boccaletti:2006,Barratt:2008,citeulike:4504463}.
+A network with a positive degree correlation is called assortative, and implies that nodes with a similarly small or large degree tend to be connected to each other \cite{PhysRevLett.89.208701}.
+If, by contrast, nodes tend to be connected to nodes with a considerably different degree, the network is called disassortative, referring to a negative correlation.
+Assortativity is typically found in social networks, and disassortativity is found in biological and technical networks \cite{PhysRevLett.89.208701}.
+The impact of correlations on spreading dynamics appears to be non-trivial \cite{Payne:2009} and has so far been discussed by modeling specific processes.
+Interestingly, assortativity seems to hinder disease spreading \cite{PhysRevE.68.035103} and information diffusion \cite{Karsai:2011}, while disassortativity has been suggested to prevent the propagation of perturbations in protein networks \cite{citeulike:99928} and to enhance the robustness of declining company networks \cite{saavedra08}.
+Nevertheless, regarding the impact on the spreading speed, a comprehensive picture is still lacking.